danmayer/coverband/README.md

 Take Coverband for a spin on the live Heroku deployed [Coverband Demo](https://coverband-demo.herokuapp.com/).
 The [full source code for the demo](https://github.com/danmayer/coverband_demo) is available to help with installation, configuration, and understanding of basic usage.

-# How To Use

-Below is my Coverband workflow, which hopefully will help other best use this library.

-* <a href="#installation">Install Coverband</a>
-* Start your app and hit a few endpoints
-* Validate data collection and code coverage with  `rake coverband:coverage`
-* If you see app startup and recent visits showing, setup is correct
-* I generally configure the mountable web endpoint to [view the data via the web-app](https://github.com/danmayer/coverband#viewing--hosting-s3-coverband-results-in-app)
-* After Coverband has been verified to be working on production, I let it run for a few weeks.
-* Then I view the report and start submitting PRs for the team to review delete large related sets of code that no longer are in use.

 ## Example Output

 Since Coverband is [Simplecov](https://github.com/colszowka/simplecov) output compatible it should work with any of the `SimpleCov::Formatter`'s available.
 The output below is produced using the default Simplecov HTML formatter.